Emily Olivon

 Washington State University.
 With previous experiences working

-with preschoolers, her current research interests focus on
+with preschoolers, her research interests include emotion

-academic outcomes in classroom settings.
+classroom settings.

 Christina Nguyen